scc311/jgroups-base-image/TUTORIAL.md

 # JGroups Setup

 JGroups is not part of the Java Platform (the “standard library” for those who prefer more C-like terms) like Java RMI is, so it can’t simply be used in your program with just a `import java.X` or `import javax.X`.
 Instead, JGroups is a library provided from an external `.jar` file.
 This document covers 3 things:
   1. How to get JGroups
   2. How to compile a program that uses the JGroups library
   3. How to make your language server aware of JGroups

 ## 1. How to get JGroups

 To get JGroups you'll need to download the `.jar` file.
 You can do so from the JGroups [sourceforge page](https://sourceforge.net/projects/javagroups/files/JGroups/).
-As to be better supported by both online documentation and teaching staff, using version `3.6.20` is best.
+As to be better supported by both online documentation and teaching staff, you should be using version `3.6.20`.
 You then want to save the downloaded `.jar` file to a known location so you can refer to it later.

 ### With Docker